augeas/scumsnet/README.md

 It will take a little while to download the Docker images for the first time.
 You can shut the servers down with control-c.

+## Can't Docker, Won't Docker

+If you can't Docker working, or are *intimidated* by terminal windows, you might be able to get things working with [VirtualBox](https://www.virtualbox.org/).
+Having installed it, download the appliance image "scumsnet.OVA".
+From the "file" menu select "Import Appliance", and choose the file you downloaded.
+Click the green "Start" arrow.

 ## Running Crawls